dgroomes/electron-playground/realistic/README.md

 * [x] DONE (weird the problem went away; even when I blow away node_modules which is what was giving me falso negative last time) Try to add back the DMG maker using a workaround.
 * [x] DONE Revisit pathing stuff one more time.
 A little less eval.
 * [x] DONE Upgrade version.
 I know the upgrade to Electron Forge 7.x will fail unfortunately so need to figure that out.
+* [x] DONE Remove DMG again and go back to ZIP.
+The optional dependency and Python thing I referenced earlier still is a problem.
+I've encountered it again now that I'm on fresh macOS install.
+It is not worth papering over.
+Eject.
+Eject.
+  Eject.

 ## Finished Wish List Items